How We Booked 100+ Meetings at 3 Events in 3 Weeks

 We even had reps booking meetings on their phones at our offsite events.

 Chili Piper automatically checks to see if a lead is already owned when booking the meeting.
-If it’s a new lead, we had managers on standby to reroute them to the rep who booked the meeting.
+Otherwise, we round-robin based on pre-determined criteria.

 We also sweetened the pot for reps attending the events…